So, you’re interested in Filmora and need to see an honest review?

 Instead of rendering directly to your computer, you have the option to share videos directly to a connected YouTube or Vimeo account.

 If you’re still into burning DVDs (I’m not sure how many people actually do this these days) then you’ll be happy to see a dedicated option to do this in the export wizard.

-It’s worth mentioning that alongside Filmora, Wondershare have also started a library of over 10 million royalty-free effects, videos, audio and images – this is known as Filmstock.
+It’s worth mentioning that alongside Filmora, Wondershare also have a library of over 10 million royalty-free effects, videos, audio and images – this is known as Filmstock.

-So, if the assets that come with Filmora X are not enough to satisy your needs, you can always browse the Filmstock library to find something else.
+So, if the free assets that come with Filmora 11 are not enough to satisy your needs, you can always browse the Filmstock library to find something else.

 What’s nice about Filmstock is that they give you some assets for free.
 All you need to do is to make a Wondershare account.

-If you want more access, then you can pick up a discounted premium subscription to Filmstock as an add-on when purchasing Filmora X, or buy a separate plan from their plan.
+If you want more access, then you can pick up a discounted premium subscription to Filmstock as an add-on when purchasing Filmora 11, or buy a separate plan from their plan.

-Now let’s move this Filmora X review to talking about the support you will receive if you decide to purchase it.
+Now let’s move this Filmora 11 review to talking about the support you will receive if you decide to purchase it.